 In order to further evaluate the electrocatalytic activity, we performed a sequence of experiments on the indz complexes (1b, 2b, and 3b).
-We focused our study on these complexes since they exhibit higherer $i{cat}(CO_2)/i_p(N_2)$ ratios, as well as less negative potentials for the first reduction by ca. 0.2 V, which we can attribute to the lower energy π system on the indz fragment.
-Firstly, scan rate experiments were performed on each reduction step, in order to determine their redox behaviour (Figs. S2, S3, S4, ESI).
+We focused our study on these complexes since they exhibit higher $i{cat}(CO_2)/i_p(N_2)$ ratios and less negative potentials for the first reduction by ca. 0.2 V, which we can attribute to the lower energy π system on the indz fragment.
+First, scan rate experiments were performed on each reduction step in order to determine their redox behaviour (Fig. S2-S4, ESI[†]).
 These studies showed the general instability of these complexes under catalytic conditions.
-Additional experiments were run either in DMSO (Table S1, ESI) as solvent instead of MeCN, either in MeCN saturated with Cl- (TBACl, Fig. S6, ESI).
-In all cases, the CVs point to the formation of species that show nonlinear response to the scan rate experiments, showing the generation of non-freely diffusing redox species, which lead to the complexity seen in the CVs.
-All systems displayed no reversibility, likely due to the instability of the species formed.
+Additional experiments were run either in MeCN saturated with Cl- (TBACl, Fig. S6, ESI[†]) or in DMSO (Table S1, ESI[†]) as solvent instead of MeCN.
+In all cases, the CVs point to the formation of species that show nonlinear responses to the scan rate experiments, showing the generation of non-freely diffusing redox species, which leads to the complexity seen in the CVs.
+All systems exhibited no reversibility, likely due to the instability of the species formed.

-Controlled potential electrolysis (CPE) studies on indz complexes 1b, 2b and 3b, were also performed following a procedure previously described.22 The experiments, carried out in MeCN using a three-electrode setup with a glassy carbon working electrode, were run at a potential 0.2 V lower than the electron addition, showing the greatest enhancement with the addition of CO2, as previously determined by CV for each indz complex.
-Each experiment was carried out during 6 h, while the MeCN solutions were maintained under CO2 atmosphere and stirred.
-Samples of the solutions were pulled and tested with CV at 0 h, 2 h, 4 h, and 6 h (Figs. S7, S8, S9, ESI), under CO_2 atmosphere, then bubbled with N2 for 15 min, and the scans were then repeated.
-The voltammograms indicate that the electrochemical activity is not lost as the reaction progresses. an increase in current is detected under N2 atmosphere, indicating that a non-catalytical species that is accepting electrons is being formed (Figs. S7, S8, S9, ESI).
-After the 6h CPE experiment, Hg was added to the reaction mixture, which was then stirred for 12 h more at r.t.
-Hg is known to bind to Ru nanoparticles from the solutions, removing them as active species.24 No observable changes to the behaviour of the complexes activity under CO2 were detected after the addition of Hg, suggesting that the activity of the complexes is not due to the formation of nanoparticles.
-HPLC experiments were also performed before and after the experiment outlined above (Fig. S11, ESI) in order to further probe the solution stability of the indz family of complexes.
+Controlled potential electrolysis (CPE) studies on indz complexes 1b, 2b and 3b were also performed following a procedure previously described.20 The experiments, carried out in MeCN using a three-electrode setup with a glassy carbon working electrode, were run at a potential 0.2 V lower than the electron addition, showing the greatest enhancement with the addition of CO2, as previously determined by CV for each indz complex.
+Each experiment was carried out for 6 h, while the MeCN solutions were maintained under a CO2 atmosphere and stirred.
+Samples of the solutions were pulled and tested with CV at 0 h, 2 h, 4 h, and 6 h (Fig. S7-S9, ESI[†]) under a CO2 atmosphere, bubbled with N_2 for 15 min, and the scans were then repeated.
+The voltammograms indicate that the electrochemical activity is not lost as the reaction progresses.
+However, an increase in current is detected under a N2 atmosphere, indicating that a non-catalytical species that is accepting electrons is being formed (Fig. S7-S9, ESI[†]).
+After the 6 h CPE experiment, Hg was added to the reaction mixture, which was then stirred for 12 h more at r.t.
+Hg is known to bind to Ru nanoparticles from the solutions, removing them as active species.22 No observable changes to the activity behaviour of the complexes under CO2 were detected after the addition of Hg, suggesting that the activity of the complexes is not due to the formation of nanoparticles.
+HPLC experiments were also performed before and after the experiment outlined above (Fig. S11, ESI[†]) in order to further probe the solution stability of the indz family of complexes.
 The chromatograms taken at 254 nm indicate that the majority of each complex is degraded to different degradation products by the end of the experiment.